-Wild turkeys may be hunted using shotguns (including muzzle-loading shotguns) or bows.
-Specifications on the firearms, ammunition, arrows and broadheads that are permitted when hunting wild turkeys are found in the General Regulations section (p.28).
+Wild turkey may be hunted using shotguns (including muzzle-loading shotguns) or bows.
+Specifications on the firearms, ammunition, arrows and broadheads that are permitted when hunting wild turkey are found in the General Regulations section (begins on p.28).

 Other Regulations